elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-capillary-action-and-how-does-it-relate-to-adhesion.md

 url: /learn/chemistry/questions/what-is-capillary-action-and-how-does-it-relate-to-adhesion
 score: -1.0
 related_article1:
-    id: 166987
+    id: 166992
-    title: How do hydrogen bonds contribute to the unique properties of water?
+    title: >-
+        What defines a substance as an acid or a base in terms of pH?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-unique-properties-of-water
+    url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
 related_article2:
-    id: 166991
+    id: 166992
-    title: How do polar and nonpolar molecules differ in their interaction with water?
+    title: >-
+        What defines a substance as an acid or a base in terms of pH?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-polar-and-nonpolar-molecules-differ-in-their-interaction-with-water
+    url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
 related_article3:
-    id: 167000
+    id: 166987
+    title: >-
-    title: How do cohesive forces contribute to the formation of water droplets?
+        How do hydrogen bonds contribute to the unique properties of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-cohesive-forces-contribute-to-the-formation-of-water-droplets
+    url: /learn/chemistry/questions/how-do-hydrogen-bonds-contribute-to-the-unique-properties-of-water
 related_article4:
+    id: 166997
+    title: >-
+        How do electronegativity differences lead to polar and nonpolar bonds?
+    subject: Chemistry
+    url: /learn/chemistry/questions/how-do-electronegativity-differences-lead-to-polar-and-nonpolar-bonds
+related_article5:
     id: 166992
+    title: >-
-    title: What defines a substance as an acid or a base in terms of pH?
+        What defines a substance as an acid or a base in terms of pH?
     subject: Chemistry
     url: /learn/chemistry/questions/what-defines-a-substance-as-an-acid-or-a-base-in-terms-of-ph
-related_article5:
-    id: 166991
-    title: How do polar and nonpolar molecules differ in their interaction with water?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-do-polar-and-nonpolar-molecules-differ-in-their-interaction-with-water
 ---

 &nbsp;